 Qlikview has remained with some obsolete tools and interface designs.
-It lacks the new methods of drag-and-drop function and other designs which offer cutting edge technology over the normal Qlikview functions.
+It lacks the new methods of drag-and-drop function and other designs that offer cutting-edge technology over the normal Qlikview functions.

-The following diagram reads the architecture of the Tableau.
+The following diagram reads the architecture of Tableau.

 The architecture of Tableau follows the famous, highly scalable, n-tier, client-server model.
-Here, the server serves the web clients, desktop-installed clients and mobile clients.
+Here, the server serves web clients, desktop-installed clients, and mobile clients.
 Tableau Desktop is the authorized edition, which is used to create multiple views on the server.

 |Ease of Use||